lbaehren/prometheus-sumo/documentation/MySQL.md

 ### ... on Mac OS X

-If you ar using {http://www.macports.org MacPorts}, you can retrieve and install the server package via
+If you ar using [MacPorts](http://www.macports.org), you can retrieve and install the server package via

     $ sudo port install mysql5-server